Sham1ko/iu-project-cs/CSV_GUIDE.md

 - Empty cells (or "-") indicate a free lesson
 - Cell format with data: "Subject (Teacher)" or "Subject\nTeacher"
-- All files are updated simultaneously with each generation
+- All files for a generation are stored together in its version folder
+- Each new generation creates a separate version folder
 - CSV files can be manually edited, but changes do not affect the JSON
+- Previous versions are preserved and never overwritten